benjamin-croker/TopicC/README.md

 https://storage.googleapis.com/lateral-datadumps/wikipedia_utf8_filtered_20pageviews.csv.gz

-If the extracted csv file is placed in `data/documents_utf8_filtered_20pageviews.csv`, then the script `scripts/process_wiki20views.py` will construct a dataset with files for the articles and titles.
+If the extracted CSV file is placed in `data/documents_utf8_filtered_20pageviews.csv`, then the script `scripts/process_wiki20views.py` will construct a dataset with files for the articles and titles.